Wartsila to axe up to 450 jobs in Italy

-July 14 (Reuters) - Wartsila WRT1V.HE will scale down its manufacturing in Trieste, Italy, in a move which might involve about 450 job cuts, the Finnish engineering group said on Thursday.
+July 14 (Reuters) - Wartsila WRT1V.HE will shut down its manufacturing in Trieste, in the north-east of Italy, in a move which may involve about 450 job cuts, the Finnish engineering group said on Thursday.

 Wartsila said it plans to centralise its 4-stroke engine manufacturing in Vaasa, Finland, while its Trieste site will focus on research and development, among other activities.